 Jeremy Perkins <email@example.com>

-During the rehearsal scene where the album "Smell the Glove" first arrives, the horns of the skull stage prop in the background are either missing or attached.
+During the rehearsal when the album "Smell the Glove" first arrives, the horns of the skull stage prop in the background are alternately missing and attached.
 See more »

 Hello; my name is Marty DiBergi.
 I'm a filmmaker.
 I make a lot of commercials.
 That little dog that chases the covered wagon underneath the sink?
 That was mine.
 In 1966, I went down to Greenwich Village, New York City to a rock club called Electric Banana.
 Don't look for it; it's not there anymore.
 But that night, I heard a band that for me redefined the word "rock and roll".
 I remember being knocked out by their... their exuberance, their raw power - and their punctuality.
 That ...